muratk3n/thirdwave/en/2011/08/living-in-factory.md

 almost half-mad in comparison.
 She used to flip the bird to offending drivers, and gave me my first book on C. I learned C. Some of my friends (children of other managers) worked in the factory in various posts during their summer breaks, even as regular workers.
-I did that too for a while, but not as long as my days spent at accounting.

-This is why when many years later when I read The Third Wave, I immediately recognized the correctness of its essence.
-I saw the two waves, from factory to knowledge work (I worked in IT consulting for many years, and now research in applied math and technology), How people organize, do work, manage, in both sides of the two waves were truly different.